artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 a.
 How many cache misses occur?

 b.
-How many cache misses occur with a direct-mapped cache without write allocation?
+How many cache misses occur with a direct-mapped cache no write allocation?

 c.
 How many cache misses occur with a two-way associative cache (with the total cache size remaining the same; that is, there will be half as many block frames) with write allocation?

 d.
-Analyze the program for the same cache as in section C but changing the write policy to Write-Through.
+Analyze the program for the same cache as in section *c* but changing the write policy to Write-Through.